idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 ### Characterless Calls

 `Character` is always optional.
 Any call that doesn't involve a specific character simply omits it.
-The handlers inject `args.Character` only when it's present — leaving it out is not an error.

 **From the client — opening a shop:**